HeidarM/Quench_Simulation/README.md

 ### DGA state and optimization
 #### VQE
 The paper uses the Dense Givens Approximate (DGA) to approximate a Slater determinant state and uses Variational Quantum Eigensolver (VQE) to optimize the parameters (classically).
 This has been implemented in `run_VQE_for_DGA` function in `runners/run_VQE_DGA.py`.
-I in `utils/VQE_convergence.py` I have implemented functions for more advanced step sizes, for faster convergence, class to check fidelity for checking convergence and early terminaion, and a class to track and live plot progress.
+In `utils/VQE_convergence.py` I have implemented functions for more advanced step sizes, for faster convergence, class to check fidelity for checking convergence and early terminaion, and a class to track and live plot progress.
 In `run_VQE_for_DGA`, many of the details can be controlled.

 See `tests/fidelity_test_DGA_VQE.py` for usage of these VQE functionality.